-Libraries and Learning Innovation, Leeds Beckett University, is committed to making its systems and websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-We believe that:
+Leeds Beckett University is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-These systems and websites are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
-(Please note this is a sample of non-compliances from our systems and websites.
-We will confirm and update this Statement when we have conducted our audits.)
+The websites and systems used by LLI are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-Some of the ways in which our systems and websites are not yet compliant with the Regulations are:
+Some of the ways in which our websites and systems are not yet compliant with the Regulations are:

 We have created a roadmap to improve accessibility: